 Tips and Expert Advice for 1.1.1 Numbering

-To link the multilevel list to styles, navigate to the "Define New Multilevel List" dialog box.
+To link the multilevel list to styles, manage to the "Define New Multilevel List" dialog box.
 For each level, select the corresponding heading style from the "Link level to style" dropdown menu.
 This establishes a direct connection between the numbering system and your document's formatting, ensuring that changes to the styles are automatically reflected in the numbered headings.

 3. Customize Numbering Format: Don't be afraid to customize the numbering format to suit your needs.
 You can change the number style (e.g., Arabic numerals, Roman numerals, letters), the separator character (e.g., period, hyphen), and the alignment.